Alimodian: Tourism

 It composed the seven clustered barangays or villages located in the upland hinterlands of the town of Alimodian and is linked to the Bucari mountain range of the town of Leon.
 It is composed of the barangays Cabacanan (Proper and Rizal), Dao, Lico, Manasa, Tabug and Umingan.
 It is called the "Little Baguio of Iloilo" because of its cool climate.
 They produce high yielding crops such as cauliflower, carrots, broccoli and even strawberries.
 It is also known for its lush vegetation, thick jungle forest, diverse wildlife and plants such as wild berries and fruits, caves, steep cliffs and boulders, waterfalls and rice terraces.

 Sports

-The people of Alimodian love sports as a means of recreation, hobby or as a form of exercise to remain fit and maintain wellness and a healthy and balanced lifestyle.
-Basketball is the favorite sport played by men of all ages and watched by the people during the summer basketball league sponsored and supported by the local government.
+Basketball is a common sport played by men of all ages and watched by the people during the summer basketball league sponsored and supported by the local government.
 Other sports being played by the people are tennis, sepak takraw, volleyball, softball and football.
 The people of the town are also huge fans of boxing, FIFA World Cup and NBA.
 Some of the town's youth are perennial champions in sepak takraw and softball while they also reap gold medals in athletics and tennis in Palarong Pambansa through the years.